Safety Matters

 Safety is the main consideration of Southend Flying Club.
 Below is a selection of recent safety news and matters.

-We have an open reporting culture that encourages free and frank safety reports without fear of reprisal except in the case of illegal activity, wilful misconduct or negligence.
+We have an open reporting culture (a "Just Culture") that encourages free and frank safety reports without fear of reprisal except in the case of illegal activity, wilful misconduct or negligence.

 We encourage all our staff and members to report safety events or potential risks however insignificant they may consider them at the time, please ensure you are familiar with our safety reporting system.